In this article, Fred Wilson explores the key win themes of Asana Project Management and how it boosts productivity in 2021.

 - Efficient Prioritization: Asana provides you with an easy-to-use prioritization feature that marks the tasks you want to be done quickly as a top priority which will let your team know about the tasks they need to complete right away

-- Calendar View: The application also features a calendar view that will let you analyze all of the project and their related tasks according to their associated dates
+- Calendar View: The application also features a calendar view that will let you analyze all of the projects and their related tasks according to their associated dates

 Some other benefits of this software are:

 - It has an amazing in-app guidance feature that walks you through the whole starting process via a fun tutorial all the way to the most advanced tasks

 - Using Asana is very easy and intuitive even if you are a beginner and don’t want to go through the whole tutorial